apostrophecms/starter-kit-ecommerce/docs/developer/branding-and-ui.md

 ### Bootstrapping

-The Tailwind bootstrap file `modules/theme/ui/src/tailwind.scss` contains
+The Tailwind bootstrap file `modules/theme/ui/src/tailwind.css` contains
 - The Tailwind recommended setup (core components and utilities)
 - `base` layer, taking care of the global typography and adding some Apostrophe specific global styling (like `pager`).
 - `components` layer with some additional useful typography classes (`t-display`, `t-subtitle`, `t-caption`, `t-link`, `t-richtext`)

 ::: info
 The theme is using the core Tailwind `@tailwindcss/typography` plugin (`prose` class) to handle dynamic markup, provided by Apostrophe core `@apostrophecms/rich-text-widget`.
 This is done via the `className` option per instance of the widget.
-You can control the custom pages rich text behavior with just modifying the `.t-richtext` component in `modules/theme/ui/src/tailwind.scss`.
+You can control the custom pages rich text behavior with just modifying the `.t-richtext` component in `modules/theme/ui/src/tailwind.css`.
 Some widgets are using rich text in a specific context and are providing specific `className` instructions to their owned rich text instances.
 :::

 ### Font

-The configured in `tailwind.config.js` font `Inter var` is loaded in `modules/theme/ui/src/fonts.css`.
+The configured in `tailwind.config.js` font `Inter var` is loaded with inline style in `views/layout.html` to prevent the Flash of Unstyled Text (FOUT).
+You can replace it with your own font.
 The font itself can be found in `modules/theme/public/fonts`.

 ### Brand Color Scheme